 MSC Income Fund, Inc. Files Preliminary Proxy Statement in Connection with Potential Listing of its Shares on a National Securities Exchange

-In commenting on the Special Proxy Statement, Dwayne L. Hyzak, the Company's Chief Executive Officer, stated, "We are very excited about the potential changes at MSC Income Fund that are detailed in its recent Special Proxy Statement filing, which are the result of our continued efforts to find the best long-term outcome for all MSC Income Fund stakeholders.
-We believe that the planned activities and changes represent significant catalysts to the future growth of MSC Income Fund and strengthen its ability to continue to provide its shareholders with a very attractive source of recurring current dividend income and attractive total shareholder returns through a transition of the Company's investment strategy and investment portfolio to be solely focused on its Private Loan investment strategy.
-We also understand that an option for liquidity is a valuable feature of any investment, so we are pleased that the Special Proxy Statement is a significant first step in providing all MSC Income Fund shareholders the benefits of an equity security that is listed on a national securities exchange.
-We look forward to sharing additional details of the expected future benefits to the shareholders of MSC Income Fund and the potential timing of a Listing and to executing on the plans detailed in the Special Proxy Statement."
+In commenting on the Special Proxy Statement, Dwayne L. Hyzak, Main Street's Chief Executive Officer, stated, "We are very excited about the potential changes at MSC Income Fund that are detailed in its recent Special Proxy Statement filing, which are the result of our continued efforts to find the best long-term outcome for all MSC Income Fund stakeholders.
+We believe that the planned activities and changes represent significant catalysts to the future growth of MSC Income Fund and strengthen its ability to continue to provide its shareholders with a very attractive source of recurring current dividend income and attractive total shareholder returns through a transition of MSC Income Fund's investment strategy and investment portfolio to be solely focused on its Private Loan investment strategy.
+We also understand that an option for liquidity is a valuable feature of any investment, so we are pleased that the Special Proxy Statement is a significant first step in providing all MSC Income Fund shareholders the benefits of an equity security that is listed on a national securities exchange."

+Mr. Hyzak continued, "At the same time, we believe these planned activities and changes provide significant future benefits to Main Street's asset management business through the opportunity to grow the management fees that our wholly owned adviser receives from MSC Income Fund as it executes its growth plans.
+We look forward to sharing additional details of the expected future benefits to the shareholders of both Main Street and MSC Income Fund and the potential timing of a Listing and to executing on the plans detailed in MSC Income Fund's Special Proxy Statement."

-The Company believes that a Listing would provide several benefits to its shareholders, including, but not limited to the following:
+Main Street believes that a Listing would provide several benefits to MSC Income stakeholders, including, but not limited to the following:

-- an opportunity for the significant growth of the Company through near-term access to additional capital through the public capital markets; and
+- an opportunity for the significant growth of MSC Income through near-term access to additional capital through the public capital markets; and

-- a path to an option for full liquidity for those existing shareholders who desire such option.
+- a path to an option for full liquidity for those existing MSC Income shareholders who desire such option.

-A Listing would also provide the longer-term opportunity to access additional leverage capacity through a potential future reduction in the Company's minimum asset coverage ratio from 200% to 150%, subject to future board of directors or shareholder approval, which would allow the Company to further optimize its leverage profile and shareholder returns and support the future growth of its investment portfolio.
+A Listing would also provide MSC Income with the longer-term opportunity to access additional leverage capacity through a potential future reduction in its minimum asset coverage ratio from 200% to 150%, subject to future approval of the MSC Income board of directors or MSC Income's shareholders, which would allow MSC Income to further optimize its leverage profile and shareholder returns and support the future growth of its investment portfolio.

 IMPORTANT NOTICE

-This press release is for informational purposes only and is not an offer to buy or the solicitation of an offer to sell any securities of the Company.
-The full details of the Company's proposals (the "Proposals") to be considered at the Special Meeting are included in the Special Proxy Statement, which the Company filed with the SEC on July 24, 2024.
+This press release is for informational purposes only and is not an offer to buy or the solicitation of an offer to sell any securities of Main Street or MSC Income.
+The full details of the MSC Income proposals to be considered at the MSC Income Special Meeting (the "Proposals") are included in the Special Proxy Statement, which MSC Income filed with the SEC on July 24, 2024.
 The Special Proxy Statement is not final and is subject to change.
-Once final, the Company will file a definitive proxy statement on Schedule 14A relating to the Special Meeting (the "Definitive Special Proxy Statement") with the SEC.
-You should carefully read the Definitive Special Proxy Statement when it becomes available because it will contain important information about the Special Meeting and the Proposals.
+Once final, MSC Income will file a definitive proxy statement on Schedule 14A relating to the MSC Income Special Meeting (the "Definitive Special Proxy Statement") with the SEC.
+You should carefully read the Definitive Special Proxy Statement when it becomes available because it will contain important information about the MSC Income Special Meeting and the Proposals.

 ABOUT MSC INCOME FUND, INC.

-The Company (www.mscincomefund.com) is a principal investment firm primarily focused on providing debt capital to middle market companies and customized debt and equity financing to lower middle market companies.
-The Company's lower middle market portfolio companies generally have annual revenues between $10 million and $150 million.
-The Company's middle market portfolio companies are generally larger in size than its lower middle market portfolio companies.
+MSC Income (www.mscincomefund.com) is a principal investment firm primarily focused on providing debt capital to middle market companies and customized debt and equity financing to lower middle market companies.
+MSC Income's lower middle market portfolio companies generally have annual revenues between $10 million and $150 million.
+MSC Income's middle market portfolio companies are generally larger in size than its lower middle market portfolio companies.

 FORWARD-LOOKING STATEMENTS